EVENT DATE: SATURDAY, July 21st, 2018

 Grand Marais Campground and Marina

 All Heck of the North Production events (Le Grand du Nord, The Heck Epic, and The Heck of the North) stress self-supported riding ethics.
-Navigation will be via cue cards or gpx file- the choice is yours (for the Heck Epic only.)
+Navigation will be via cue cards or gpx file- the choice is yours (for the Heck Epic only.
+We will supply gpx. files a week before the event and cue cards at MANDATORY meeting on July 20.)
 Get used to the way of gravel navigation.
 See our info about cue cards here.
 Don’t necessarily trust the fast people- they are usually the first to miss a turn.
 Trust your cues and odometer (and your GPX file for The Heck Epic.)

 These courses are remote and neither offer any other place to refuel (convenient store or gas station.)
 Plan accordingly!
 Riders are expected to have all the tools/supplies (tubes, lubes and wrenches) they might need to finish the ride.
 There will be food, water and toilets available for all riders at the checkpoints provided by Heck Epic support volunteers.
 There is NO Heck Epic sanctioned sag support if you breakdown (physically or mentally) so have a backup plan in place.
 We have limited volunteers at the checkpoints.